camenduru/DiffusionAwards/README.md

-# 🚦 WIP 🚦 This is a proposal.
+# 🚦 This is a proposal.
 This project may not be started.

+🐣 Please follow me for new updates https://twitter.com/camenduru <br />
+🔥 Please join our discord server https://discord.gg/k5BwmmvJJU

 # 🏆 Stable Diffusion Awards
 Open Source Model and Project Awards